mgoltzsche/k8storagex/README.md

 and a separate dir per `PersistentVolume` as upper layer (like docker's image layer fs).

 The cache name as well as eligibility to write the master cache could be specified as PVC annotations.
-Distinction between builds that can use the cache and builds that can write the shared cache is necessary at least in OpenSource projects where a PR build could inject malware into regular releases by manipulating the shared cache.
+Distinction between builds that can read and builds that can write the shared cache is necessary at least in OpenSource projects where a PR build could inject malware into regular releases by manipulating the shared cache.